juanmcloaiza/astroquery/docs/eso/eso_reduced.rst

 :meth:`~astroquery.eso.EsoClass.retrieve_data`: ``eso.retrieve_data(table["dp_id"][0])``.
 More details about this method in the following section.

-Query a Specific Instrument with Constraints
+Query with Constraints (Specific Instrument)
 ============================================

 You can also query a specific instrument using the same method (e.g., ``HARPS``).
 For example, to retrieve **all** available HARPS data products regardless of the associated survey towards ``HD203608`` is given the following query: